-The 2018 Environmental Protection Index is one of the most recent, data-driven matrices to rank countries according to their environmental performance.
+The 2018 Environmental Protection Index is one of the most recent matrices to rank countries according to their environmental performance.
 This data-driven, empirical approach allows us to better understand the progress a country is making and the areas of the environment and health that the governments need to focus on in their respective countries.
-The biennial report is an insight into a country’s policy making and future areas of thrust in environmental policy.
+The biennial report is an insight into a country’s policy making and suggests future areas of thrust in environmental policy.

 The ranking is done for 180 countries on 24 performance indicators; broadly divided into two categories called environmental health and ecosystem viability.